 3. Determine Number of Surveys

-- Pre-event questions consider what attendees expect so you can put on a show that matches their expectations.
+Consider what attendees expect, so you can put on a show that matches their expectations.
 You might ask for their thoughts on content, speakers, venue, length of stay, entertainment, and so on.

-- During the event questions aim to collect feedback while attendees are in the moment and everything is fresh in their mind.
+Questions that aim to collect feedback while attendees are in the moment and everything is fresh in their minds.
 You might also consider integrating online polls into the event using polling apps, devices, and plugins that work with attendees’ mobile phones.
 This provides real-time results that you can display right on the presentation screen.
 Check out our blog on the 10 Best Live Survey Tools and Hosting Polls.

-Will you send the email via an online conference portal or through email or text?
+Will you send the survey via an online conference portal, through email, or by text?
 Perhaps you’ll have a kiosk at the event where attendees can complete quick microsurveys.
 Either way, consider the advantages and limitations of each format and select the one that best suits your needs and audience.

-Craft clear and concise questions that align with the key areas of inquiry you previously identified.
+Craft clear and concise questions that align with the key areas of inquiry you previously identified to gather effective event feedback.
 Remember to avoid different types of survey bias.
-Also, it’s best to use a variety of question types, especially if it’s not a quick survey.
-Include quantitative (multiple-choice, rating scales, etc) and qualitative (open-ended questions) to gather diverse feedback and to mix things up, further engaging participants.
+Also, it’s best to use a variety of question types to collect valuable data, especially if it’s not a quick survey.
+Include quantitative (multiple-choice, rating scales, etc.) and qualitative (open-ended questions) to gather diverse feedback and to mix things up, further engaging participants.

 Also, be sure to sequence the questions, organizing them in a logical sequence.
-Start with general questions before moving to more specific ones.
+Start with general questions that suit your audience before moving to more specific ones.
 Group related questions together to maintain coherence and flow.
 This also helps keep the participant engaged.

 Before distributing the survey to all attendees, conduct a pilot test with a small group of individuals.
 Gather feedback on the clarity, relevance, and effectiveness of the survey questions.
 Then, make any necessary revisions based on the feedback received.

-After distributing the survey and collecting responses, analyze the data to identify trends, patterns, and areas for improvement.
-You’ll want to use the feedback to make informed decisions about planning future events, refining content, enhancing logistics, and so on.
+After distributing the survey and collecting responses, analyze the survey responses to identify trends, satisfaction levels, improvement areas, and actionable insights that can enhance future event planning and execution.
+You’ll want to use the feedback to make informed decisions about planning future events and achieving event success, refining content, enhancing logistics, and so on.
 Consider communicating any changes or improvements based on attendee feedback to let them know that their voices were heard (which may help improve attendance at future events as well).

 Conclusion

-Conference and summit surveys are important for helping event planners understand the quality and effectiveness of presentations, the relevance of topics, overall satisfaction, suggestions for improvement, and so on.
-They are also a great tool for measuring the return on investment (ROI) of their events by gauging attendee satisfaction, gathering testimonials, and assessing whether the event met its objectives.
-This information is valuable for demonstrating the value of the event to stakeholders and sponsors.
+Conferences and summits create surveys that are important for helping event planners understand the quality and effectiveness of presentations, the relevance of topics, overall satisfaction, and suggestions for improvement.
+SurveyLegend is a great survey tool for collecting feedback and creating a good survey that measures customer satisfaction and the return on investment (ROI) of their events by gauging attendee satisfaction, gathering testimonials, and ensuring a seamless experience while assessing whether the event met its objectives.
+This information, including survey responses data, and is valuable for demonstrating the value of the successful event and can also support your marketing efforts to potential attendees, stakeholders, and sponsors.
+You can explore ready-to-use conference event survey templates to get started quickly.

 Create Your FREE Conference or Summit Survey Now!